01First Treasury Secretary Alexander Hamilton (1789 - 1795)

 04Henry Morgenthau (1934 - 1945)

-Larry Summers was Treasury Secretary for President Bill Clinton from 1999-2001.
-His oversaw the repeal of the Glass-Steagall Act, which allowed banks to invest in risky assets like collateralized debt obligations.
-Summer also was a strong advocate for the deregulation of derivatives.
-This is one reason why government officials had no idea that the collapse of subprime mortgages would spread to the general economy.
-They literally did not know how pervasive the use of credit default swaps and other unregulated derivatives had become.
+Summers also was a strong advocate for the deregulation of derivatives.
+That was one reason why government officials had no idea that the subprime mortgage crisis would spread to the general economy.
+No one knew how pervasive the use of credit default swaps and other unregulated derivatives had become.

-Tim Geithner served under President Barack Obama during his first term of office.
-A month after he took office, he launched the $2 trillion Financial Stability Plan, using funds from the TARP program.
-Prior to serving as Treasury Secretary, he was head of the New York Federal Reserve Bank.
+Prior to serving as Treasury secretary, he was head of the New York Federal Reserve Bank.
 In this role, he was intimately involved in guiding the bank bailouts intended to soften the 2008 financial crisis.
 He also guided European leaders during the financial crisis.
 Many of them did not have his experience in global finance.

 08Jack Lew (2013 - 2017)

-Lew has also worked for Citi Global Wealth Management and Citi Alternative Investments (CAI), and was the chief operating officer of New York University.
-(Source: White House, Jack Lew)
+Lew has also worked for Citi Global Wealth Management and Citi Alternative Investments.
+He was also the chief operating officer of New York University.

 Steve Mnuchin was Donald Trump's campaign finance chairman.
-As Treasury Secretary, he promises to reduce the Dodd-Frank regulations.
+As Treasury secretary, he promises to reduce the Dodd-Frank regulations.
 He wants to return Fannie Mae and Freddie Mac to the private sector.
-(He didn't say whether the federal government will still guarantee its loans.)
+He didn't say whether the federal government would continue to guarantee its loans.

-You have the U.S. Department of Treasury to thank for the I.R.S, the U.S. Mint, and the Bureau of the Public Debt.
+You have the U.S. Department of Treasury to thank for the Internal Revenue Service, the U.S. Mint, and the Bureau of the Public Debt.
 These Bureaus, along with nine others, are responsible for 98 percent of the department's functions.
-The remaining 2 percent of the work is done by the Secretary's office, but it is very influential in the global economy.
-The Treasury Department's 117,000 employees function with an $11 billion budget, and manage $358 billion in tax credits and debt financing.
+The remaining 2 percent of the work is done by the Treasury secretary's office, but it is very influential in the global economy.
+The Treasury Department’s 117,000 employees function with an $11 billion budget.
+They manage $358 billion in tax credits and debt financing.

 11Role of the Treasury Secretary

-The Treasury Secretary manages all the various functions of the Treasury Department.
+The Treasury secretary manages all the various functions of the Treasury Department.
 The most important is funding the public debt by overseeing the Treasury auction process.
 The one that is most important to most taxpayers is executing federal tax policy and collecting income taxes through the Treasury's Internal Revenue Service.
-The Secretary oversees Treasury's function of manufacturing coins and currency, which affects everyone.
+The Treasury secretary oversees the department's function of manufacturing coins and currency, which affects everyone.

-The Secretary sits on many Federal government financial boards and councils.
-He is the Chairman and Managing Trustee of the Social Security and Medicare Boards of Trustees.
+The Treasury secretary sits on many federal government financial boards and councils.
+He is the chairman and Managing Trustee of the Social Security and Medicare Boards of Trustees.
 He also sits on: the President’s National Economic Council, the International Monetary Fund, the International Bank for Reconstruction and Development, the Inter-American Development Bank, the Asian Development Bank, the African Development Bank, the European Bank for Reconstruction and Development, and the North American Development Bank.

 United States Secretary of the Treasury

-The U.S. Secretary of the Treasury is the chief financial officer for the federal government.
-In this capacity, his job (so far, no women have served in this office) is to oversee and manage the public debt, even though he has no control over spending and deficits.
-He collects taxes, even though he doesn't set tax policy.
-He prints money and manufactures currency, although he doesn't create the money supply.
-Nevertheless, Treasury Secretaries throughout our nation's history have played crucial roles.
-Understand the importance of many Treasury Secretaries, from Alexander Hamilton to Steve Mnuchin.
+The secretary of the U.S. Treasury Department is the chief financial officer for the federal government.
+The Treasury secretary's job is to manage the public debt, even though the U.S. Congress controls spending and deficits.
+The Treasury collects taxes but doesn't set tax policy.
+The Treasury prints money and manufactures currency, but the Federal Reserve manages the money supply.
+Yet Treasury secretaries throughout our nation's history have played crucial roles in the U.S. economy.